algotrader-dotcom/elasticsearch-cluster-how-it-works/README.md

 - How a node in cluster talks to others?
 - What happens when a node joins or leaves the cluster?
 - What happens when a node stops or has encountered a problem?
+- What is the role of master/client/data in cluster ?

 ## What is a cluster of nodes ?
 ## What is role of master/client/data ?